 Dual Degree Engineering Programs

-Wabash College offers joint programs (known as dual degree programs) with Purdue University, Columbia University and Washington University-St. Louis.
-In these programs, students may study the liberal arts at Wabash for three years and engineering or applied science at Purdue, Columbia or Washington, typically for two years.
-These programs lead to both the Bachelor of Arts degree from Wabash and the Bachelor of Science degree in engineering or applied science from Purdue, Columbia or Washington.
-Any student interested in a dual degree program should contact the Pre-Engineering Committee as early as possible to ensure that all requirements will be met.
-More information can be found on the Pre-Engineering webpage: www.wabash.edu/academic/physics/engineering.
+Wabash College offers joint programs (known as dual degree programs) with Purdue University, Columbia University and Washington University in St. Louis.
+In these programs, students may study the liberal arts at Wabash for three years and engineering or applied science at Purdue or Columbia, typically for two years.
+These programs lead to both the Bachelor of Arts degree from Wabash and the Bachelor of Science degree in engineering or applied science from Purdue or Columbia.
+Wabash's joint program with Washington University in St. Louis is a 3 + 3 program through which students study the liberal arts at Wabash for three years and then study engineering or applied science at WashU for three years, leading to the Bachelor of Arts degree from Wabash and both the Bachelor of Science and Master of Science degrees from WashU.

 In addition to the requirements for Wabash, certain courses in physics, chemistry, mathematics, and computer science must be taken at Wabash for admission into Purdue, Columbia or Washington.
 Each university also has a minimum GPA requirement.
 The exact requirements for the three schools differ somewhat, and the student should consult with his advisor and a member of the Pre-Engineering Committee.
 Completing the requirements for both degrees requires careful planning, and the student should begin taking the appropriate courses in his freshman year.